rwhogg/what-the-hex/README.md

 * You can rotate any given hexagon 60 degrees counterclockwise with a left click, 60 degrees clockwise with a right click

-* You start with 100 seconds on the clock
+* You start with 100 seconds (configurable) on the clock

 * If a rhombus with 4 hexagons bordering it has all 4 edges the same color, you get a match